prontoexists/OSProj1/devlog.md

 3/21/25 - Begin Driver.py.
 This is the final program that utilizes both logger and encryption programs.
 We create the password function and provide input for inclusion or from the history.

 3/22/25 - Work on the encrypt function.
 Simple utilization of a menu provided me with the most troubles.
 I did not expect the PC taking a string from a value would be so tiresome.
 The output had to be saved in the history again too after encryption.
-Finished history function as well
+Finished history function as well.

+3/23/25 - Work on decrypt function.
+Easier after handling the menu utilization issues from the encrypt function.
+Combining overall both logger and Encryption wasn't as bad as it turned out to be.

+3/24/25 - Finish quit function, Do final checks on the program.
+Submission